Anrdwe/HealthLR/README.md

 10. DataTable component

 ## 2. Graphs.py
-Contains the functions that make the graphs and tables Functions exported to App.py:
+Contains the functions that make the graphs and tables <br>
+Functions exported to App.py:
 1. ScatterAgeCharges()
 2. ScatterBmiCharges()